lifting-bits/rellic/tools/headergen/README.md

 This utility generates C code that describes the layout of data structures as defined by the DWARF metadata contained inside of LLVM modules.

 ## Why would I use it?
-`rellic-headergen` is be useful when needing to "flatten" the layout of C++ code for example, which can contain classes and complex inheritance relations.
+`rellic-headergen` is useful when needing to "flatten" the layout of C++ code for example, which can contain classes and complex inheritance relations.
 The output is valid C code that matches the memory layout of the original C++.

 ## How do I use it?
 After compiling `rellic`, you can use `rellic-headergen` like so: